GitHub Agentic Workflows

 See Schedule Syntax for the full fuzzy schedule syntax.

 Reactive triggers like issues or pull_request launch one agent run per event.
 When many events arrive in a short window, that adds up quickly.
-A scheduled batch run groups all pending items into a single invocation — and because the shared system prompt and instructions are sent once for the whole batch, AI providers can cache that context across items, further reducing effective token usage.
+A scheduled batch run groups all pending items into a single invocation — and because the shared system prompt and instructions are sent once for the whole batch, AI providers can cache that context across items, further reducing AI Credits consumption.

 description: Nightly issue triage (replaces reactive issues trigger)